Standard ILAPI Documentation

 API users have several options to prevent page indexing:

-- Provide URL sources that omit the pages the user wishes to exclude from indexing
+- Provide URL sources that omit the pages the user wishes to exclude from indexing.

 - Other tags like